 Funded by the National Institute for Health Research I am undertaking a three year Clinical Doctoral Research Fellowship.
-My research study: A randomised controlled feasibility study to investigate the effects of a functional standing frame programme versus usual physiotherapy in people with severe sub-acute stroke on function, quality of life and neuromuscular impairment.
+My research is entitled: A randomised controlled feasibility trial to investigate the effects of a functional standing frame programme versus usual physiotherapy in people with severe sub-acute stroke on function, quality of life and neuromuscular impairment.
 I am also undertaking a systematic view: The effectiveness of non-pharmacological interventions to treat orthostatic hypotension in the elderly and people with a neurological condition.

 Specialist Physiotherapist in Stroke Rehabilitation

 Undertaking specialist assessments, implementing specialist interventions/management plans , monitoring and evaluation using outcome measures, patient-centred goal-setting, inter-disciplinary working, promoting 24 hour theraputic approach and holistic management and facilitating long-term self-management.
-Using Bobath approach and movement science as appropriate, and adjuncts such as electrical stimulation (micro stim and FES), pilates (APPI trained), soft tissue release, swiss ball, orthotics/splints, post-botox management.
+Using Bobath approach and movement science as appropriate, and adjuncts such as electrical stimulation (micro stim and Functional Electrical Stimulation), pilates (APPI trained), soft tissue release, swiss ball, orthotics/splints, post-botox management.
 Supervising and developing band 5 physiotherapists and support staff.
-Organising, contributing to and attending to inservice training.
+Organising, contributing to and attending to in-service training.
 Service development.

 Specialist Physiotherapist in Early Supported Discharge Team